Every writer – and countless non-writers as well – dreams of one day writing and publishing the Great American Novel.

 In 90 days, you could be no closer to your dream of being a published novelist.

-Or, you could be on the phone, with your literary agent, who’s saying those words every writer longs to hear: "We just got an offer on your book!"
+Or, you could be on the phone, with your literary agent, who’s saying those words every writer longs to hear: “We just got an offer on your novel!”

 It’s entirely up to you.

 P.S.
 Quick-Response Bonus!
-Order Selling Your Novel today and you get a FREE copy of my 50-page Special Report, How to Write a Book and Get It Published (list price: $29).
+Order our novel-writing course today and you get a FREE copy of my 50-page Special Report, How to Write a Book and Get It Published (list price: $29).

 - How to find a great idea for your book.
 Page 9.